Dan Hamilton (musician)

-Daniel Robert Hamilton (June 1, 1946 – December 23, 1994) was an American musician.
-He was a member of The T-Bones with his brother Judd Hamilton, and later was the lead singer of the soft-rock group Hamilton, Joe Frank & Reynolds.
-He also was a composer, and wrote the hit songs "Fallin' in Love" and "Diamond Head".
+Daniel Robert Hamilton (June 1, 1946 – December 23, 1994) was an American musician and singer.
+He was a member of The T-Bones with his brother Judd Hamilton and later formed the soft-rock group Hamilton, Joe Frank & Reynolds, performing lead vocals on the band's two biggest hits, "Don't Pull Your Love" and "Fallin' in Love".
+He was also a composer who, in addition to co-writing "Fallin' in Love", was the sole songwriter for the Ventures hit song "Diamond Head".

 Background

 Hamilton was a martial artist and reached the level of 3rd degree black belt.

 Early life

 Dan Hamilton was born on June 1, 1946, in Spokane, Washington.
 He attended Eastmont High School in East Wenatchee, Washington.
 He was the younger brother of Judd Hamilton, who had been a road manager for The Ventures.

 Career

 1960s

-As a singer, songwriter, session musician, Hamilton began his music career at the age of 16 composing instrumentals for The Ventures.
+As a singer, songwriter, and session musician, Hamilton began his music career at the age of 16 composing instrumentals for The Ventures.

 In 1963 he joined The Avantis, a recording group produced by Judd Hamilton.
-The Avantis included Mexican-American brothers Pat and Lolly Vegas, who were from Fresno, California, Hamilton and drummer Mike Kowalski.
-When the brothers came to LA, Pat said to his brother Lolly that they needed a new guitarist.
-Lolly said to his brother that they didn't and Pat replied "Maybe we do".
-Then Hamilton joined and the group became a support act for the Beach Boys.
+The Avantis included Hamilton, Mexican-American brothers Pat and Lolly Vegas from Fresno, California, and drummer Mike Kowalski.
+The group became a support act for the Beach Boys.
 Later in 1963 the Vegas brothers changed their name back to Pat & Lolly Vegas and worked as the house band of LA's Haunted House Nightclub.

 Hamilton composed several songs for The Ventures.
 The most notable of these is "Diamond Head", which the band recorded for their Walk, Don't Run, Vol. 2 album.
 "Diamond Head" became an international hit single for Hamilton and the Ventures.
-For the week ending March 13, 1965, "Diamond Head" had moved up two notches from #4 to #2 in the Hong Kong Top Ten.
-The following week it had reached #1 there.
+For the week ending March 13, 1965, "Diamond Head" moved up two notches from #4 to #2 in the Hong Kong Top Ten.
+The following week it reached #1 there.
 The song became Japan's first million-seller and sold more than 1,850,000 copies there.
 It was a hit in Iran and got to #70 in the US.
 The song was later covered by the Aqua Velvets and Susan & The Surftones.
 Hamilton wrote several other songs for the Ventures throughout the 1960s, such as "War of the Satellites", "Escape" (which was originally called "Target"), "Wild And Wooly", "Kandy Koncoction", and "The Gallop".

 Two of his compositions - "Bullseye" and "No Exit" - were recorded by Mel Taylor and the Magics and appear on the In Action! album which was released in 1966.

-In Nov.1965, he once again joined his brother Judd Hamilton to form the touring band The T-Bones.
+In November 1965, he once again joined his brother Judd Hamilton to form the touring band The T-Bones.
 When The T-Bones disbanded in 1968, he along with Joe Frank Carollo and Tommy Reynolds, who had also become members of The T-Bones, rejoined to play clubs around Los Angeles as The Brothers.